What is Potassium Bromide?

 What is potassium bromide used for?

-Potassium bromide is one of the standard anticonvulsant drugs used to treat canine and feline epilepsy, and is often abbreviated as KBr.
+Potassium bromide is one of the standard anticonvulsant drugs used to treat canine and feline epilepsy and is often abbreviated as KBr.
 This is often used in combination with Phenobarbital but can also be used by itself to regulate seizure activity.

 How does potassium bromide work?

-Potassium bromide acts as chloride ions fight for entry to brain tissues.
+Potassium bromide acts as chloride ions to fight for entry to brain tissues.
 If the bromide levels in the brain increase and the chloride levels fall, electrical activity in the central nervous system is disrupted, making it difficult to cause a seizure.

 How is potassium bromide used?

-What Colour is potassium bromide solution?
+What is the colour of potassium bromide solution?